saidsef/faas-reverse-geocoding/README.md

 Reverse geocoding is used to find places or addresses near a latitude, longitude pair.
 Picture a map showing building outlines but no labels, then clicking on a building and being shown the name of the business.
 That is reverse geocoding.

-This repository holds a small web service that performs reverse geocoding to determine whether specified geo  coordinates has an adress.
-If it is then the response will contain attributes associated with the matched adress, municipality, county, country, etc.
+This repository holds a small web service that performs reverse geocoding to determine whether specified geo  coordinates has an address.
+If it is then the response will contain attributes associated with the matched address, municipality, county, country, etc.

-> By default this will cache requests for 60 minutes to prevent same requst(s) being sent again and again.
+> By default, this will cache requests for 60 minutes to prevent repeated request(s) being sent again and again.
 The percision is limited to 3 decimal places.

-### Geographic Coordinates
+## Geographic Coordinates

 The number of decimal places in geographic coordinates determines the accuracy of the location.
 Each additional decimal place increases the precision of the coordinates: